-This bill would require the factors on which the fire severity zones are based to include areas within the perimeter of a wildfire that burned 1,000 or more acres, destroyed more than 10 structures, or resulted in a fatality, and to include areas at risk for an urban conflagration that accounts for the potential for structures to serve as a fuel source that extends the ember cast outside of wildland areas.
+This bill would require the factors on which the fire severity zones are based to include areas within the perimeter of a wildfire that burned 1,000 or more acres, destroyed more than 10 structures, or resulted in a fatality, and to include areas at risk for an urban conflagration that accounts for the potential for structures to serve as a fuel source that extends the ember cast outside of wildland areas and areas where agricultural land affects fire hazard.
 The bill would require the State Fire Marshal to update the designations in the next review and all subsequent reviews, and to publish the model and methodology used to develop the fire hazard severity zones on its internet website at least 60 days before finalizing those designations.

-This bill would, beginning January 1, 2027, require each local or state fire authority or designee authorized to enforce vegetation management requirements to establish, fund, and implement an enforcement program to verify ongoing compliance with the defensible space, vegetation management, and fuel modification requirements established by specified regulations.
+This bill would, beginning January 1, 2027, require each local or state fire authority or designee authorized to enforce vegetation management requirements to establish, fund, and implement a wildfire community safety program to educate community members and verify ongoing compliance with the defensible space, vegetation management, and fuel modification requirements established by specified regulations.
 The bill would authorize those enforcing agencies to charge a fee sufficient to cover the costs of administering the program and providing any inspections conducted by the enforcing agency.
-The bill would also require each enforcing agency to inspect and document compliance for each affected property or structure at least once annually, except as provided, and to submit data on defensible space inspections and compliance to a reporting platform established by the Director of Forestry and Fire Protection for defensible space and home hardening assessment data.
+The bill would also require each enforcing agency to educate community members and to inspect and document compliance for each affected property or structure at least once annually, except as provided, and to submit information on the implementation of the wildfire community safety program, including data on defensible space inspections and compliance, to a reporting platform established by the Director of Forestry and Fire Protection for defensible space and home hardening assessment data.
 By requiring local fire authorities to take certain actions with regard to enforcement programs for defensible space, vegetation management, and fuel modification requirements, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.